-- 1 red bell pepper, chopped
+- 1 red bell pepper chopped

-- 1 small onion, chopped
+- 1 small onion chopped

-- 1 1/2 teaspoons salt
+- 1 1/2 tsp. salt

-- 1 teaspoon black pepper
+- 1 tsp. black pepper

 - 4 cloves garlic, peeled

-- 1 tablespoon lemon juice (from approx. 1/2 lemon)
+- 2 Tbsp. lemon juice from approx. 1/2 lemon

 - 1/2 cup crumbled feta cheese

-- Optional: 2 tablespoons chopped fresh parsley
+- Optional: 2 Tbsp. chopped fresh parsley

-- Wash and scrub potatoes, and then dry.
+- Preheat oven to 400°F. Wash and scrub potatoes, and then dry.
 Cut each potato into eighths (or more for large potatoes).